Skip to Content

 siberian tabby cat up close face shot with paws

-As you may expect, this loving cat comes from Siberia in Russia, so they’re well suited to cold conditions.
-It’s an ancient breed thought to be ancestral to all modern long-haired cats.
-That’s quite the pedigree.
+As these loving cats originate from Siberia in Russia, they’re well suited to cold conditions.
+They’re also an ancient breed considered ancestral to all modern long-haired cats.
+Now that’s quite the pedigree.

 4. Russian Blue Cats

-With emerald-green eyes and a luxurious silvery coat, Russian Blues are a startlingly pretty breed.
-The Russian Blue is sweet-tempered and fine-featured, with long legs that allow it to run at high speeds.
+Russian Blues are a startlingly pretty breed with emerald-green eyes and a luxurious silvery coat.
+These felines are sweet-tempered and fine-featured, with long legs, allowing them to run at high speeds.

 Russian blue cat portrait one of the cutest cat breeds